Vanessa-Hernandez/Vanessa-Hernandez/README.md

 - 👋 Hi, I’m @Vanessa-Hernandez
 - 👀 I’m interested in Data analysis and data engineering
 - 🌱 I’m currently learning Apache Spark
-- ⚡ Fun fact: I love to do embroidery
+- ⚡ Fun fact: I love to do embroidery and take long walks

 <!---
 Vanessa-Hernandez/Vanessa-Hernandez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.